reddec/trusted-cgi/docs/administrating/installation.md

 There are several exposed parameters (see Dockerfile), however, data stored in `/data` and initial admin password is `admin` (change it!).

-The docker image contains pre-installed python3 (+requests), node js (+axios) and php to let experiment with default functions.
+The docker image contains pre-installed python3 (+requests), node js (+axios) and php to let you experiment with default functions.

-There is light (around 8MB) docker image: `reddec/trusted-cgi:latest-light`.
-It contains only minimal set of pre-installed packages and could be useful to run pre-compiled binary functions or shell lambdas.
+There is a light (around 8MB) docker image: `reddec/trusted-cgi:latest-light`.
+It contains only the minimal set of pre-installed packages and could be useful to run pre-compiled binary functions or shell lambdas.
 Or to use as a base image.

 ## From source